roojs/roobuilder/README.md

     then edit the about version (check debian/changelog)

-    Update the About dialog release
+    Update the BuilderApplication release
     Update the flatpak file release
-    Update the desktop file release
+    Update the metadata file release and date

     git tag release-XXXX
     git push --tags